lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The chosen unit system is *real* (therefore distances are in Ångstrom, time in femtosecond), the *atom_style* is molecular (therefore atoms are dots that can be bonded with each other), and the boundary conditions are fixed.
+    The chosen unit system is *real* (therefore distances are in Ångstrom and time in femtosecond), the *atom_style* is molecular (therefore atoms are dots that can be bonded with each other), and the boundary conditions are fixed.
 The boundary conditions do not matter here, as the box boundaries were placed far from the CNT.